-We do not have a sufficient number of authorized and unissued shares of preferred stock to complete the combination and financing.
-Therefore, we need to increase the number of authorized shares of our preferred stock.
+We do not have a sufficient number of authorized and unissued shares to complete the combination, the financing and the senior note exchange.
+Therefore, we need to increase the number of authorized shares of our common stock and preferred stock.
 In addition, we need to increase our trading price by effecting a reverse stock split.
-The goal of the reverse stock split is to increase the trading price of our common stock on The Nasdaq National Market to a price in excess of \$5.00 for a sustained period of time.
+The goal of the reverse stock split is to increase the trading price of our common stock on The Nasdaq National Market to a price in excess of \$1.00 for a sustained period of time.
 While the reverse stock split will reduce the number of shares of common stock you hold, it will not by itself change your relative percentage ownership of our common stock as compared to our other stockholders.

-To accomplish the increase in authorized shares of preferred stock and the reverse stock split, Eagle Oasis, Inc., one of our wholly-owned subsidiaries, will merge with and into us.
+To accomplish the increase in authorized shares of common stock and preferred stock and the reverse stock split, Eagle Oasis, Inc., one of our wholly-owned subsidiaries, will merge with and into us.
 We call this transaction the charter merger.